generateGeorgina/generateGeorgina/README.md

 - 🤝 I’m looking for a designer to help with [Beautiful Calculator](https://github.com/generateGeorgina/beautiful-calculator)

 - 👨‍💻 All of my projects are available at [https://github.com/generateGeorgina?tab=repositories](https://github.com/generateGeorgina?tab=repositories)
+- 🌞 I made the history page on this [weather app](https://sgroi-l.github.io/apiProject/) project

 - ⚡ Fun fact: **A few years ago, I decided to design and build my own computer as a side project.
 I still love looking at my computer!**